nx-lr/32chars-js/README.md

-# VoidScript
+# PunkScript

-VoidScript is a minimal JavaScript obfuscator that encodes JavaScript or any piece of text into heavily obfuscated JavaScript code, completely devoid of all numbers and letters.
+PunkScript is a minimal JavaScript obfuscator that encodes JavaScript or any piece of text into heavily obfuscated JavaScript code, completely devoid of all numbers and letters.

 This project is the spiritual successor to Yosuke Hasegawa's [jjencode](https://utf-8.jp/public/jjencode.html) and the polar opposite of [JSF\*ck](https://github.com/aemkei/jsfuck).